lucasgolino/node-server-logger/README.md

 	- `logger` - if this channel have logs output to file.
 	- `loggerFile` - name of file to store channel logs.
 	- `color` - object with color (see below)
+	- `telegram` - Telegram channel infos Object
-	- `telegramStream` - Enable telegram stream to channel.
+		- `stream` - Enable telegram stream to channel.
-	- `telegramChat_id` - Chat_id for stream to telegram.
+		- `chatid` - Chat ID for stream to telegram.

 ## Colors